-T-Mobile's proposed acquisition of MetroPCS earns FCC approvalAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile's proposed acquisition of MetroPCS earns FCC approvalAlex Wagner - Editorial Director of News and Content

 Today T-Mobile's proposed acquisition of MetroPCS took another major step toward completion, as the U.S. Federal Communications Commission approved the deal between the two companies.
 The FCC announced the news in a document that was just released, explaining that after examining the likely effects that the merger would cause, it found that the deal is unlikely to result in any harm to competition or other public interest matters in the mobile space, adding that any harm that may come up in select markets is outweighed by the public interest benefits of the merger.